Meet our team!

 D.V.M., Medical Director

-Dr. Watson earned his Doctorate of Veterinary Medicine from the University of Illinois College of Veterinary Medicine.
-He also earned his degree in Biology from the University of Michigan and his degree in Veterinary Science from the University of Illinois.
+Dr. Watson earned his Doctorate of Veterinary Medicine from the University of Illinois College of Veterinary Medicine, following undergraduate studies in Biology at the University of Michigan and Veterinary Science at the University of Illinois.

-Dr. Watson has written articles for the Sun Times Chicago Vets on Pets Column.
-He is an active member of several veterinary organizations, including the American Association of Feline Practitioners, Feline Health Center, Phi Zeta National Veterinary Honor Society, American Veterinary Medical Association, American Animal Hospital Association, Illinois State Veterinary Medical Association, and the Chicago Veterinary Medical Association.
+Beyond the clinic, he has contributed to the veterinary community through published articles in the Sun-Times Chicago Vets on Pets column and remains an active member of professional organizations, including the American Association of Feline Practitioners, the Feline Health Center, the Veterinary Information Network, the American Veterinary Medical Association, the Illinois State Veterinary Medical Association, and the Chicago Veterinary Medical Association.

 Dr. Jennifer Marzec